rdelga80/vite-portfolio/src/assets/articles/20-building-fastapi-strawberry-next-rsc-pt6.md

 But since we're here trying to push limits I'm going to try a pattern to not only save an API call but also span the Server Client Boundary (SCB).

-Thinking back to the division that's created by the SCD it's important to keep in mind that part of that division has to do with how a built component app behaviors and _hydrates_ components.
+Thinking back to the division that's created by the SCB it's important to keep in mind that part of that division has to do with how a built component app behaviors and _hydrates_ components.

 One pattern that we know is true with RSCs is: